kelepool/docs.kelepool.com/src/en/developers/ethereum/api/README.md

 > Request parameters:
 > - `address` : User wallet address
-> - `op_type` : query record type，default:1,2,3,4; 1: stake 2: unstake 3: withdrawal 4:on chain node automatic transfer
+> - `op_type` : query record type，default:1,2,3,4;
+>   - 1: stake
+>   - 2: unstake
+>   - 3: withdrawal
+>   - 4: on chain node automatic transfer
+>   - 5: fast stake
+>   - 6: fast unstake
+>   - 7: fast stake refund
 > - `op_id` ：operation id, default to empty. can be used to filter and query the on-chain transaction id for withdrawal operations
+> - `type` ：stake type, All types are searched by default
+>   - 0: type of retail stake
+>   - 1: type of whale stake
 > - `page_size` : Page Size
 > - `page_number` : Page Number
 > - `num2str` : whether to convert all returned fields to string type